optuna/optuna/.github/ISSUE_TEMPLATE/feature-request.md

 Please write the motivation for the proposal.

-If your feature request related to a problem, please describe a clear and concise description of what the problem is.
+If your feature request is related to a problem, please describe a clear and concise description of what the problem is.

 ## Description